mcook42/Virtual-World-for-Reddit/Documents/README.md

 3. Users travel around the world and views Reddit content.

-4. When the user logs in, they are able to interact with the Reddit Content.
+4. When the user logs in, they can interact with the Reddit content through objects in the world.